 Figure 1-1.
 Basic representation of current MET structure and modules.
-Green areas represent software and modules included in MET, and gray areas represent input and output files..
+Green areas represent software and modules included in MET, and gray areas represent input and output files.

-The reformatting stage of MET consists of the Gen-Poly-Mask, PB2NC, ASCII2NC, and Pcp-Combine tools.
+The reformatting stage of MET consists of the Gen-Poly-Mask, PB2NC, ASCII2NC, Pcp-Combine, and Ensemble Stat tools.
 The PB2NC tool is used to create NetCDF files from input PrepBufr files containing point observations.
 Likewise, the ASCII2NC tool is used to create NetCDF files from input ASCII point observations.
 These NetCDF files are then used in the statistical analysis step.
 The Gen-Poly-Mask and Pcp-Combine are optional.
 The Gen-Poly-Mask tool will create a bitmapped masking area from a user specified polygon, i.e. a text file containing a series of latitudes / longitudes.
 This mask can then be used to efficiently limit verification to the interior of a user specified region.
 The Pcp-Combine tool accumulates precipitation amounts into the time interval selected by the user - if a user would like to verify over a different time interval than is included in their forecast or observational dataset.
+The Ensemble-Stat tool will combine many forecasts into an ensemble mean or probability forecast.
+Additionally, if observations are included ensemble rank histogram information is produced.